renpy/renpy/sphinx/source/config.rst

 .. var:: config.layer_transforms = { }

     A dictionary mapping layer names to lists of transforms.
-Thee transforms are applied last, after ``show layer``  and ``camera`` transforms have already been applied.
+These transforms are applied last, after ``show layer``  and ``camera`` transforms have already been applied.